AndersonBrent/Invoice-Template-Application/README.md

   Steo 3).
 After the project is cloned, make sure all of the dependencies are installed by running: ```npm i``` and this will create a "node_modules" folder at the root of the project.

   Step 4).
-Once you have all of the project dependencies you'll be able to run: ```npm run start``` to get a local server running with react.
+Once you have all of the project dependencies installed you'll be able to run: ```npm run start``` to get a local server running with react.
 It usually takes a couple seconds and then your browser should automatically open so you can see the project within the browser locally.

 GOAL - Develop a responsive web application for converting modifiable HTML invoices into a collection for personal use.